 .
 Refer to judicial orders

-from Chief Leonardo Castro regarding Ramsey County Court access and closures during COVID-19.
+from Chief Judge Leonardo Castro regarding Ramsey County Court access and closures during COVID-19.

 For the limited situations in which it is not possible for a resident to interact with Ramsey County Court via telephone or online options, the St. Paul Downtown Courthouse on 4th

-and Kellogg will serve as a secure drop-off site for documents during regular business hours.
+and Kellogg will serve as a secure drop-box site for documents.
+Note: